carldea/helloworldjfx/non-modular/README.md

 > **Note:** Based on your OS or Platform make sure you have the correct admin permissions.

 # Install OpenJFX
 Go to [https://gluonhq.com/products/javafx/](https://gluonhq.com/products/javafx/) to obtain the latest binaries.
-Simple download and expand into any directory.
+Simply download and expand into any directory.
 For commercial long term support check out the folks at GluonHQ at [https://gluonhq.com/services/javafx-support/](https://gluonhq.com/services/javafx-support/)

 >Gradle and Maven build scripts are using **OpenJFX version 14.0.1**.